 You may have heard a lot of talk about unconscious bias lately.
 Essentially this is a term that refers to all our unconscious associations between characteristics, people and things!
 Links we don’t consciously make and which may go unrecognised unless we consider them carefully.
-The debate about the danger of them is for another time.
+To read a little more on unconscious bias, click here.
+The debate about the danger of unconscious bias is for another time.

 It is unconscious bias that is partly responsible for the perception you come to of a new person in less than 10 seconds when you first meet them.
 It’s this that when you meet someone called Amy (or any other name for that matter) perceptions may come to mind, based on a perception you have about someone else of the same name.

 If you tend to speak to people of the same sex as you at work events, it’s likely to be due to a bias that you’ve had more positive experiences in doing so.
 If you think about the brain chemistry, it’s a similar mechanism to the association between fire and heat, which helps to keep us safe.

 This initial perception, or ‘judgement’ as you may prefer to call it, comes from basic human instinct and essentially it is about self protection.
 If you think back to cave man times, it was primarily about would another person attack you for your dinner.
 These days, there’s generally less at stake (at least at work, maybe less so in a dark alley late at night).
 It’s more about can we trust someone?
 Do we like them?
 Will we interact with them?
 How?

 If we have a free choice about interaction and particularly if it is with regard to recruiting someone or becoming their client, it matters even more.